croct-tech/plug-js/docs/plug.md

 | `timeout`    | number | The maximum evaluation time in milliseconds.
 Once reached, the evaluator will abort the evaluation and reject the promise with a timeout error.
 | `attributes` | JSON   | The map of attributes to inject in the evaluation context.
 For example, passing the attributes `{cities: ['New York', 'San Francisco']}` will allow you to reference them in expressions like `context's cities include location's city`.

-The return is a promise that resolves to the evaluation result.
+The return is a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to the evaluation result.

 ### Code Sample